 During the Intermediate Photography course, you’ll learn by doing.
 Specifically, practicing camera operation and technique during class is a regular part of the training.
 As a result of practicing camera operation and technique during class, the participant can immediately apply their newly acquired skills.

-And while practicing camera operation and technique is essential, you’ll learn to think like a photographer throughout the class.
-Furthermore, through your practice, discussions, and critiques, you’ll learn to deepen your thought process and visual vocabulary to become more involved in composing pictures.
+While practicing camera operation and technique is essential, you’ll learn to think like a photographer throughout the class.
+Furthermore, through your practice, discussions, and critiques, you’ll deepen your thought process and visual vocabulary, becoming more involved in composing pictures.

 How You’ll Learn Outside of Class